jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 }
 {% endhighlight %}

-I hope you now have basic understanding of CQRS.
-Now we will examine how Flux relates to CQRS.
+You should now have an understanding of CQRS.
+Next, we will examine how Flux relates to CQRS.

 ## Flux and CQRS

+Let's see how the different types of object in Flux map to the CQRS pattern.

+### Actions

-Actions are the Domain Events.
-Dispatcher is the domain event publisher, and Stores update themselves based on actions dispatched through the Dispatcher.
+Actions are exactly the same as  Domain Events.
+They should represent events that have happened in the past, and will cause updates to Query Models in the system.

+### Dispatcher

+The Dispatcher is the Domain Event Publisher.
+It is a centralized place where Actions are published to.
+It also allows Stores to subscribe to Actions that are published in the system.

+### Stores

+Stores listen for Actions published through the dispatcher, and update themselves accordingly.
+In CQRS, they would be the Event Subscriber.

+In addition to being the Event Subscribers, they also act as Query Processors.
+This is intentionally similar to our implementation of `CartTotalStore`.
+In some CQRS systems, however, the Event Subscriber and Query Processor may not be the same object.

+### ActionCreators

-ActionCreators are the command handlers.
-In this case, though, submitting commands just means calling methods on the ActionCreator. e.g. `shoppingCartActionCreators.addItem(…)`
+ActionCreators are the Command Handlers.
+In this case, though, submitting Commands just means calling methods on the ActionCreator.
+As opposed to having Commands exist as a separate object.

+e.g. `ShoppingCartActionCreators.addItem(…)`